Relax Evolution Strategy

 Context and Motivation

 An API runs in production.
-Its compatibility and extensibility characteristics are expressed in the form of one or more Evolution Patterns, including Experimental Preview, Aggressive Obsolescence, Limited Lifetime Guarantee, and Two in Production.
-These patterns differ in the way/frequency the provider is able to introduce breaking changes.1
+Its Service Level Agreement states its compatibility and extensibility characteristics, for instance in the form of one or more of the Evolution Patterns Experimental Preview, Aggressive Obsolescence, Limited Lifetime Guarantee, and/or Two in Production [Zimmermann et al. 2022].
+These patterns describe service lifecycle management strategies that differ in the way and the frequency the provider is able to introduce breaking changes.1

 Stakeholder Concerns